10 Best Running Sweatbands Reviewed

 Another lengthy pair, these measure in at 5" and are reversible.
 Their cotton terry gives great absorbency and comfort and the moisture wicking technology is great for even the hardest of workouts.
 If you like a trusted brand with a logo-based design, these might well be the product for you.Read more

 These look smart and tidy, but they don't come in many varieties.
 If you're seeking something bright, you're not going to find it here.
 That said, the design looks good, it has an embroidered logo and the quality of the material makes the sweatbands look good.

 Generally, these are of very good quality and provide excellent absorption.
 The embroidered logo can make things a little uncomfortable, which can be frustrating, but they are otherwise great.
 Their durability seems to be very good and they should last for a decent amount of time.
 Their tightness can take some getting used to.

-These are a little more pricey since they come from Adidas, but if you want something from a recognised name, then this is around what you'd expect to pay.
+These are a little more pricey since they come from Adidas, but if you want something from a recognized name, then this is what you'd expect to pay.

 These five colors are all very understated, so those who don’t fancy something bright are in the right place.
 They have a nice sleek design and look smooth and expensive.
 The logo on the wristbands makes a statement – some people like a logo, some people don’t.
 The added length makes these different to every other item on this list.
 If you want a small wristband, this may be of note to you.

 These are a tiny amount more expensive than other items on this list, owing to the extra length.
 This added length and the brand name justify the extra cost, though this means that these might not be a good option if you’re looking to save a few cents.

 Synthetic fabric to absorb sweat